Rupee hits fresh record low against US dollar, approaches 91 mark - BusinessToday

-The Indian rupee today reached an all-time low of 90.82 against the US dollar in early deals on Tuesday.
-The fall can be attributed to tariff pressures from Washington, which continue to impact India's trade prospects and capital inflows.
+The Indian rupee today fell for the fourth straight session today, breaching the 91 per dollar mark in the afternoon session.
+The fall can be attributed to tariff pressures from Washington, which continue to affect India's trade prospects and capital inflows.
 High demand for dollars and sustained foreign investor outflow have also kept the Indian currency under pressure.

+The rupee slipped to a fresh low of Rs 91.07, falling 33 paise on Friday against the previous close.

 On Monday, the rupee closed at an all-time low of 90.74 (provisional) against the US dollar, clocking a loss of 25 paise over its previous close.